electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/drivetrain/battery/_index.md

 ## Cell technology

-Audi/Volkswagen has a multi vendor strategi on cells.
+Audi/Volkswagen has a multi-vendor strategy  on cells.
 So different cells are used on e-tron.

 ### LG Chem